 IPAC is involved in the development of a range of future observational facilities both in space and on the ground.
 IPAC contributes expertise in science formulation, data science, mission management, technology development, public outreach and communications.
 In particular, projects currently in development leverage IPAC's experience in maximizing the scientific return from targeted exploration of the infrared-submillimeter universe, all-sky surveys, and time series observations.
 IPAC science staff participate in setting the science requirements for these facilities.

-The Large Synoptic Survey Telescope (LSST) is one of the next generation of great observatories, designed to conduct a ten- year survey of the dynamic Universe.
-The LSST will have an exceptionally wide field of view and the ability to survey the entire visible sky every three nights.
-The astronomical catalogs produced by the LSST will be thousands of times larger than from the largest current surveys.
+The Vera C. Rubin Observatory (formerly known as the Large Synoptic Survey Telescope) is one of the next generation of great observatories, designed to conduct a ten- year survey of the dynamic Universe.
+The Rubin Observatory will have an exceptionally wide field of view and the ability to survey the entire visible sky every three nights.
+The astronomical catalogs produced by the Rubin Observatory will be thousands of times larger than from the largest current surveys.
 Astronomers will use this wealth of data to better understand dark matter and dark energy, the formation and structure of the Milky Way, the transient optical sky, hazardous asteroids, and the remote solar system.
-The LSST is currently under construction in northwestern Chile and it is expected to begin operations at the beginning of the 2020s.More Information
+The Rubin Observatory is currently under construction in northwestern Chile and it is expected to begin operations in the 2020s.More Information